Infobellit-Solutions-Pvt-Ltd/EchoSwift/README.md

 ```
 * The above command starts the TGI server and runs the benchmark against the generation endpoint.
 * Server.py starts Text generation inference container with the default resources, once the model is loaded and the generation endpoint gets added to the config.yaml file.
-* Client.py runs the locust script for load test and calls the container manager class in utils.py for monitoring and profiling containers and collects the CPU and memory utilization stats while running the benchmark.
+* Client.py runs the locust script for load test and calls the container manager class in utils.py for monitoring and profiling containers and collects the CPU and Memory utilization stats while running the benchmark.
 * This way multiple configuration can be scripted over.
-* The results(Latency, Throughput, TTFT & CPU/Mem Percentages) will be saved as csv files.
+* The results(throughput, latency, ttft & CPU/Mem Percentages) will be saved as csv files.

 ## Benchmark Result Analysis